kevoese/react-template-create/README.md

 # React-template-create
-Creates react component boiler plates
+A CLI tool for easy react app development.

 # Description
-Creating a component file and writng the same boiler plate code can be tedious.
+Creating a component file and writng the same boilerplate code can be tedious.
 This package lets you create boiler code and files in your react project.

 ## Setup
 ```